jimratliff/GenoMac-user/README.md

 [^git_pull_interpretation]: This `just` recipe is just a shorthand for `git pull --recurse-submodules origin main`.
 The `--recurse-submodules` ensures that the local version of submodule GenoMac-shared is updated to the commit specified by the GenoMac-user origin repository.

 ### Running the Hypervisor
-The Hypervisor is a scripting function that manages the configuration of the user, both (a) for the initial bootstrap and (b) for periodic maintenance.
+The Hypervisor is a scripting system that manages the configuration of the user, both (a) for the initial bootstrap and (b) for periodic maintenance.

 The Hypervisor is run by:
 ```